Vyral/kodi-riddle/_posts/2019-03-25-how-technology-has-pushed-real-estate-forward.md

 Every property we list has three signs in the yard.
 Now, the signs themselves aren’t technologically advanced, but they do feature three different phone numbers that lead to different resources:

-* One number is for everyday inquiries about open house times; calling that number will ring everyone on the team, so the buyer is guaranteed an answer.&nbsp;
+* One number is for everyday inquiries about open house times; calling that number will ring everyone on the team, so the buyer is guaranteed an answer.
 * Another number is for 24/7 information about the property; calling this number will connect interested parties to a recording detailing the property’s features.
 Make no mistake: we do track calls to this second number, and we follow up with those inquiries once the client has hung up, or the next day if we don’t catch them.
 * The third is a regular real estate sign.